HMS Victory: Final years afloat

-In 1831 the Admiralty issued orders for the aging ship to be broken up and her timbers reused in other vessels, but a public outcry prevented her destruction.
+In 1831 the Admiralty issued orders for the ageing ship to be broken up and her timbers reused in other vessels, but a public outcry prevented her destruction.
 She instead became home to the Captain of Ordinary, whose responsibility was to look after all the ships that had been laid up, but in 1832 she was recommissioned as flagship to the port admiral once more.
 From that point, the Admiralty began inviting civilian visitors to aboard for tours.
 On 18 July 1833, the heir presumptive, Princess Victoria, and her mother, the Duchess of Kent, met veterans of the Trafalgar campaign on the quarterdeck.
 This event generated a surge of interest in the vessel, and an annual growth in civilian visitors to between 10,000 and 12,000.
 The port admiral moved his flag to the 120-gun in August 1836 and Victory was without a role until August 1837, when she became flagship to the Admiral Superintendent of the Dockyard.

 After Victoria returned for a second time on 21 October 1844, the number of visitors swelled again to more than 22,000 a year.
+In 1847 Victory was the flagship to the Commander-in-Chief, Portsmouth.
 In late April 1854, Victory sprang a leak and sank.
 All on board were rescued and the ship was subsequently raised.
-In 1847 Victory was the flagship to the Commander-in-Chief, Portsmouth but the escalation in human traffic had caused her to become increasingly decrepit and she was docked again in 1857 for further repairs and recoppering.
+By 1857, the escalation in human traffic had caused her to become increasingly decrepit and she was docked again for further repairs and recoppering.
 She resumed her role on her return to service in 1858, but in 1869 the Commander-in-Chief's flag was transferred to the steam line of battle ship and Victory was designated her tender.